NYPD officers are no longer protected from civil lawsuits after city council passes police reform legislation - KESQ

 The package of legislation included five bills and three resolutions that provide additional oversight and require more transparency from the department.
 The city council also adopted a policing reform plan mandated by a New York State executive order.

-This includes allowing the Civilian Complaint Review Board (CCRB) to investigate police with a history of bias and racial profiling complaints, as well as giving the board final authority on discipline recommendations for officers.
+This includes allowing the Civilian Complaint Review Board (CCRB) to investigate police with a history of bias and racial profiling complaints, as well as giving support to a state bill that would give the board final authority on discipline recommendations for officers.
 Previously, the police commissioner had the right to disregard recommendations, which was a point of concern during the internal review of Officer Daniel Pantaleo regarding the death of Eric Garner.

 But one of the most powerful moves by the council was eliminating qualified immunity.
 The term refers to a legal principle that protects government officials from civil suits alleging they violated a person’s rights — and which is a hotly debated topic across the country.
 By creating a new local civil right through legislation, New York City residents will be protected against unreasonable search and seizure and excessive force, and bans officers from using qualified immunity as a defense.

-Other legislation passed includes mandating a quarterly report on all traffic stops, the Department of Transportation taking over investigations for all crashes involving serious injury and requiring new officers to live within city lines.
+Other legislation passed includes mandating a quarterly report on all traffic stops, the Department of Transportation taking over investigations for all crashes involving serious injury and supporting a state bill that would require new officers to live within city lines.
 Press passes for media outlets will now be issued through the Mayor’s Office of Media and Entertainment instead of by the NYPD as well.

 The set of legislation was formed over a “months-long engagement process” with the New York City Police Reform and Reinvention Collaborative, which worked with the input of stakeholders, experts and the community, Mayor Bill de Blasio’s office said.

-Note: Correction: A previous version of this story mischaracterized two resolutions from the New York City Council’s policing reform plan.
-The resolutions support a state bill that would give the Civilian Complaint Review Board (CCRB) final authority on discipline recommendations for officers, as well a state bill for mandating new officers live within city lines.